Suno Style Control: Genre, Tempo, Instruments (v5.5)

 How to reuse this workflow

-Build a small library of working style blocks — one per genre you use.
+Build a small library of working Style blocks, one per genre you use.
 The block is reusable across songs in the same project; only the lyrics change.
-After 5-6 songs in the same style block, you’ll start to see which words you can drop and which are load-bearing.
+After 5-6 songs in the same block, you’ll start to see which words you can drop and which are load-bearing.
+On Premier, you can take this further with Custom Models, which train v5.5 on at least 6 of your own tracks so the personalized model leans toward your sound before you even write the Style box.

 Advanced tips

-• Use parenthetical references sparingly but they help: synthwave (Kavinsky-style) is fine; Drake-style is risky on commercial work.
-Use stylistic references, not artist references.
+• Parenthetical style references help, used sparingly: synthwave (Kavinsky-style) is fine; Drake-style is risky on commercial work.
+Use stylistic references, not living-artist references.

 • For a specific room sound, add recorded in a small wood-paneled room or studio-clean dry mix.
 Room acoustics are part of the style.

-• For genre crossovers that DO work, use the format [base genre] with [secondary influence]: indie folk with synthwave production is much clearer than indie folk synthwave.
+• For genre crossovers that DO work, use the format [base genre] with [secondary influence]: indie folk with synthwave production is much clearer than indie folk synthwave, and word order decides which side leads.

 FAQ

-• Does Suno read every word in the style box?: Yes, but it weights the early words more.
-Genre first, mood last.
+• Does Suno read every word in the Style box?: Yes, but it weights the early words more.
+Genre first, production last.

 • Can I use artist names?: Sparingly, and never for commercial work involving living artists.
 Stylistic descriptions are safer.